ucsb-cs32-s17/ucsb-cs32-s17.github.io/_lectures/lect15.md

 * How do we know our recursive solution is correct?
 Proof by induction
 * Is recursive better than iterative?
 * Problems that have a naturally recursive solution
-* Under the hood of recursive functions (special focus on how recursive functions use the stack)
+* Under the hood of recursive functions (how recursive functions use the stack)
 * Helper functions